 George Street & Portman Street, Redfern

-We are working to link the CBD with Green Square and beyond as part of this network.
 With 22,000 new jobs and 40,000 new residents projected by 2030, Green Square will become Sydney’s fastest growing area.
-The bicycle link will better connect Green Square and residents of Waterloo, Alexandria and Redfern with the city centre and provide a congestion free option for commuters.
+The George Street bicycle link will better connect Green Square and residents of Waterloo, Alexandria and Redfern with the city centre and provide a congestion free option for commuters.

 Key points of the design include:

 - Extending the existing 40km/hour zone from Redfern Street to Bourke Street, Waterloo with new traffic calming measures.